Hcooper23/https-hcooper23.github.io-reading-notes-/README.md

 ## Biography

 Grew up in Knoxville, TN attended L&N Stem Academy was apart of the first Graduating class of 2014, Followed by enlistment in the US Navy.
-Avoid lover of all things associated with the outdoors loving of golf, snowboarding, boating, and avid brewery explore.
+Avid lover of all things associated with the outdoors loving of golf, snowboarding, boating, and avid brewery explore.
 >Can't Argue with the good book- YearBook 2014

 **Hayden Cooper**